Tigermouthbear/twemoji-named/README.md

 # twemoji-named
-A collection of twemojis and their names as png and svg gathered from discord
+A collection of twemojis and their names as png and svg gathered from discord.